 Whether you are a multi millionaire sitting in your air conditioned cabin or a regular housewife doing her daily grocery shopping, one of the common task that is performed by both is adding the numbers.
 Yes, in one case we are talking about millions and in other a few hundreds but the point is, you require the adding functions irrespective of your position.
 AutoSum is one of the most commonly used functions Excel.
 Along with AutoSum you can also use the functions like Average, Max, Min etc. you can avoid using the formula by using the AutoSum function.

-How to use AutoSum function in Excel?
+How to use AutoSum formula in Excel?

 1. In our example, we want to know the total sales at the end of the year for each location and therefore we shall use AutoSum function.